Volkswagen unveils new version of Polo subcompact

-FRANKFURT, Germany (AP) — Volkswagen is unveiling a new version of its Polo subcompact, the sixth edition of a car that has sold 14 million copies since it was introduced in 1975.
+FRANKFURT, Germany (AP) — Volkswagen is unveiling a new version of its Polo subcompact, the sixth edition of a car that has sold 14 million units since it was introduced in 1975.

 The new Polo is slightly larger than the previous model and offers safety and driver assistance systems previously available on larger cars.